Private Forests Act 1994: Objectives of the Authority

-Functions of the Authority
+Functions of the authority

 The Authority functions include supporting the Minister and Government (a); supporting the implementation of the Forest Practices Act (c) and (g); marketing of wood (d), (e) and (f); supporting conservation (j) and (h); support for non commercial forestry (k) and finally promotion of research and education (i).

 Under section 6(1) of the Act, the functions of the Authority are as follows:

-(a) to advise the Minister on all matters relating to private forestry;

-(b) to provide assistance and advice on forest management for commercial purposes and on the use of trees for sustainable land management;

-(c) to process applications for private timber reserves under the Forest Practices Act 1985 pursuant to a delegation from the Forest Practices Authority under that Act;

-(d) to promote opportunities for more competitive markets for private forest owners;

-(e) to advise, assist and facilitate the private forest sector in the development of commercial infrastructure;

-(f) to maintain and update an inventory of private forests, prepare five-yearly reviews of private forests and report on compliance with export and other licence conditions as required by any agreement entered into between the State and the Commonwealth;

-(g) to provide advice and assistance to the Forest Practices Authority for implementation of the Forest Practices Act 1985 on private forest lands;

-(h) to provide co-ordinated input on behalf of private forest growers on land use issues;

-(i) to promote private forestry research and education;

-(j) to examine matters relating to the conservation of flora, fauna, land forms, cultural heritage and care of the environment on private forest lands;

-(k) to encourage non-commercial forestry on private land including strategic planning and appropriate technical and policy development;

-(l) to develop plans to deliver funding for private forestry programmes from private forest owners;

-(m) to perform such other functions as are imposed on it by this or any other Act.

 In respect of Function (f) "to maintain and update an inventory of private forests, prepare five-yearly reviews of private forests and report on compliance with export and other licence conditions as required by any agreement entered into between the State and the Commonwealth", the compliance with export and other licence condition requirements was removed with the signing of the Tasmanian Regional Forest Agreement November 1997.

 Funds are provided to the Authority by Parliament for only functions (a), (g), (h), (i), (j) and (k).
 In August 2001 a new Division was added to the Act (Division 1A - Private Forest service levy) which caused a levy to be paid on the net area of private forest, certified under a forest practice plan for harvest or regeneration or being established to plantation.